TaeHwan-Gwak/OSS_PROJECT/README.md

 ***

-## 주요 기능
+## Main function
 ### File-Management
  1. The file browsing starts from the root directory of the computer.
- 2. open, edit, new(create), rename, delete 의 기능 수행 가능.
+ 2. file open, edit, new(create), rename, delete function.

 ### Version-Controlling
- 1. status 확인을 통해 GitDir 인지 None, 즉 설정되어 있지 않은지 확인 가능.
+ 1. By checking the status, can check whether GitDir is None, that is, it is not set.
- 2. git add, git restore, git rm, git mv의 깃 명령어 수행 가능. (git restore, git rm 의 경우 버튼을 누른 후 세부적으로 선택 가능)
+ 2. Git commands such as git add, git restore, git rm, git mv can be executed.
+(For git restore and git rm, you can select in detail after pressing the button)
- 3. git commit : 버튼을 눌렀을 때 현재 staged 파일이 어떤 것들이 있는지 확인 후 commit 가능.
+ 3. git commit : When click the button, can commit after checking what the currently staged files are.
- 4. git init : 현재 Directory 에 repository creation 이 선언되었을 때, a new git repository를 생성.
+ 4. git init : When repository creation is declared in the current directory, a new git repository is created.

+### Git repository management service
+ 1. Branch management : branch create, delete, rename, checkout
+ 2. Branch merge(not rebase) : abort in case of conflict
+ 3. Simple git commit history : shows the log as a graph, and also shows a brief commit description.
+ 4. Git clone from Github

 ***